vinnyy-ph/MinimaLexicalAnalyzer/README.md

     *   **CMD/PowerShell:**
         ```bash
         cd frontend
-        npm install  # or npm ci for a clean install
+        npm install --force  # or npm ci for a clean install
         ```

 ## Running the Program

 This section explains how to start the application.
+Note: Always start a new powershell/command prompt window for each step.

 ### Frontend